Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - A diamond deposit is now generated for the Nidavellir map.
+- Added passages between the patches of dry mud within the Joruvellir desert.
+- Added some rock and tree tiles to Joruvellir.

 * Terrain
 - Terrain features (groups of tiles with the same terrain type and with a particular name for the feature) are now properly stored when saving a game.